cloud-native-toolkit/multi-tenancy-gitops/doc/ssp.md

 2. Double check `ibm-ssp-cm.storageSecurity` settings and ensure that the fsGroup and supplementalGroups matches the configuration necessary for your cluster.
 If it does not match, it will not install.

 3. Select a name for your secret under `ibm-ssp-cm.secret.secretName` -> take note, this will change the secret on your cluster.
 Also take note, I have included basic base64 passwords to make demoing this gitops deployment easier, but in a production environment please replace this secret with a vault entrusted secret.
+An example of the workflow this would entail can be previewed with kubeseal and sealed secrets which are included in these repos.
+You can optionally deploy sealed secrets to the cluster and perform the following steps to configure your secrets for gitops:\
+   \
+   `kubeseal < secretname.yaml > sealedsecretname.yaml`\
+   `kubectl apply -f sealedsecretname.yaml`\
+   `kubectl delete secret originalsecretname`\
+   You will now have a yaml file `sealedsecretname.yaml` that you can use for gitops as an alternative to the original secret.
+Push this file to your repo and remove the old secret template.
+Perform these steps for both the engine and the configuration manager.

 4. `kubectl apply -f` both files in the `ibm-ssp-cm/prereqs` folder